lawrennd/hsvargplvm/matlab/README.txt

 _____________________________ Current issues

 1) How to also segment X_h, h > 1?
 So that I can have the multvargplvm approach in the intermediate layers?
+One way is v.0.2.1 above.
+Another is v.0.2.2 (not implemented yet).
-2) How to manage the fact that some of the dimensions of X_h are irrelevant but nevertheless the upper level inherits all of the space? (hopefully the upper level's scales will "understand" and "inherit" the information about the irrelevant scales?)
+2) How to manage the fact that some of the dimensions of X_h are irrelevant but nevertheless the upper level inherits all of the space? (hopefully the upper level's scales will "understand" and "inherit" the information about the irrelevant scales?), and this is the current solution.
 3) How to handle the fact that the data variance of a model in layer h>1 always changes (since its data come from a X of the below layers which changes)?
 Does that affect the optimisation of beta of that particular layer?
 SNR should be relatively high and it depends on the variance of the data and the value of beta.
+The current solution just allows to set the parameter beta for the intermediate layers to a very large value.
+The SNR of course will change during optimisation since the "data" part also changes, but the very large value for beta might do the trick.
+Or we can "manually" start by average beta, do a few iters. with beta fixed, then make it bigger according to the new SNR, etc.